(Redirected from Victor Martinez)

 "Are the Sox missing a locker room leader like Victor Martinez during their struggles?
 He was such a positive voice during the year and a half he was here . . .
 Tremendous observation . . .
 I think they do miss it.
 Victor was very outspoken and became an instant leader.
 A very effective player on and off the field.
 Understood the moment." - a question and answer from the Ask Nick mailbag at boston.com, Sept.
 26, 2011

 Martinez is one of a dozen major league players who were born in Venezuela in 1978.
 Others include Endy Chavez and Juan Rivera.
 Victor was signed as an international free agent by the Cleveland Indians in 1996, and continued to play in his home country until 1999, when he entered the U.S. minors.
-By 2001, he was hitting .329 with Kinston, and the following year he improved to .336 with 22 home runs.
+By 2001, he was hitting .329 with the Kinston Indians, and the following year he improved to .336 with 22 home runs.

 That got him a cup of coffee in the majors.
 Coming up in September 2002, he hit .281 and slugged over .400 but was again in the minors for most of 2003, again hitting over .300.
 He came back up to the Indians for 49 games, though, and while he didn't show much power, his .289 batting average was impressive enough that he stayed up the following year.